 The Pastoral Care and Counseling concentration responds to the urgent needs of pastors, ministers, and caring members of the body of Christ to receive training in the best practices for helping the hurting.
 This concentration offers the student an opportunity to study the integration of theology with counseling theory and provides training in the tools and techniques necessary to meet the counseling challenges faced by pastoral staffs.
 While this concentration does not lead to the qualifications for state counseling licensure, with this education students will be prepared to provide comprehensive care and counseling ministry of various types and diverse settings.

-The UGST faculty has set the following objectives for the M.A.C.M. degree with the approval of the board of directors and in conjunction with the Degree Program Standards of the Association of Theological Schools.
+The UGST faculty has identified the following program learning outcomes for the M.A.C.M. degree which are aligned with the Degree Program Standards of the Association of Theological Schools.
 Students will be responsible for demonstrating the achievement of all objectives through the Capstone Project (Internship, Internship Paper, and defense).

-- Produce graduate level biblical and theological reflection from an Apostolic Pentecostal tradition that is in conversation with the context of broader Christianity (ATS: Religious Heritage)
+1. Graduates of the MACM program will be able to produce graduate level biblical and theological reflection from an Apostolic Pentecostal tradition that is in conversation with the context of broader Christianity.

-- Engage with diverse contexts in which ministry occurs using multiple theoretical perspectives (ATS: Cultural Context)
+2. Graduates of the MACM program will be able to engage with diverse contexts in which ministry occurs using multiple theoretical perspectives.

-- Develop ministry competencies in a discipline related to the student’s sense of calling
+4. Graduates of the MACM program will practice ministry competencies in a discipline related to the student’s sense of calling.

-- Conduct research in the student’s area of specialized ministry
+5. Graduates of the MACM program will conduct research in the student’s area of specialized ministry.